Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

-We consider the state-of-the-art Face Recognition (FR) backbones with three variants of iResNet \citep{resnet2016,arcface2019} architecture (iResNet100, iResNet50, and iResNet18).
-These architectures have been trained using either the MS1MV3 \citep{deng2019lightweight_ms1mv3} or WebFace4M/12M \citep{zhu2021webface260m} datasets.
-For loss functions, ArcFace \citep{arcface2019} and AdaFace \citep{kim2022adaface} methods were employed.
+We consider the state-of-the-art FR backbones with three variants of iResNet \cite{resnet2016,arcface2019} architecture (iResNet100, iResNet50, and iResNet18).
+These architectures have been trained using either the MS1MV3 \cite{deng2019lightweight_ms1mv3} or WebFace4M/12M \cite{zhu2021webface260m} datasets.
+For loss functions, ArcFace \cite{arcface2019} and AdaFace \cite{kim2022adaface} methods were employed.
 For the training phase, we utilized pre-trained models sourced from the aforementioned studies.
 All input images underwent a standardized pre-processing routine, encompassing alignment, scaling, and normalization.
 This was in accordance with the specifications of the pre-trained models.
-We then trained our networks using the Morph dataset \citep{morph1} and FairFace \citep{karkkainenfairface}, focusing on different demographic group combinations such as race and gender. \autoref{TrainDVPF_FaceRecognition_EmbeddingBased} depicts our framework during the \textit{training} phase for a specific setup, which we will explain later. \autoref{Trained_DisPF_GenPF_modules} shows the trained modules. \autoref{InferenceDVPF_FaceRecognition_EmbeddingBased} illustrates our framework during the \textit{inference} phase.
-We will provide more details in Sec.~\ref{Ssec:ExperimentsResults}.
+We then trained our networks using the Morph dataset \cite{morph1} and FairFace \cite{karkkainenfairface}, focusing on different demographic group combinations such as race and gender. \autoref{TrainDVPF_FaceRecognition_EmbeddingBased} depicts our framework during the \textit{training} phase for a specific setup, which we will explain later. \autoref{Trained_DisPF_GenPF_modules} shows the trained modules. \autoref{InferenceDVPF_FaceRecognition_EmbeddingBased} illustrates our framework during the \textit{inference} phase.